 How to get the most out of your product

-The African Mango we sell Australia wide should be taken twice daily.
+The african seed extract mango supplement we sell Australia wide should be taken twice daily.
 Each tablet contains 1200 mg.
 If you’re interested, check out the product page by clicking this link.

 In clinical studies in which it was proven to be effective, 1,050 mg was taken 3 times daily 30 minutes before meals with water.